-Perspective | Winning the War on Decorum
+Perspective | Winning the war on decorum

 From her account, you’d think masks were being woven in hell by the Devil himself and doled out by satanic schools.
 On the other hand, her comment did put a much-needed focus on mental health problems — whatever the cause.

-Another speaker from the Black History teach-in commented about those who had complained about mask mandates making them feel “oppressed” and “segregated.”
-He told the story of a great uncle who had been in the first class of Black Marines trained in segregated facilities at Montford Point in North Carolina before shipping off to fight in the Pacific during World War II.
+Another speaker from the Black History Month teach-in commented about those who had complained about mask mandates making them feel “oppressed” and “segregated.”
+He told the story of a great-uncle who had been in the first class of Black Marines trained in segregated facilities at Montford Point in North Carolina before shipping off to fight in the Pacific during World War II.

 What the unmasked meant by segregation, the man said, was different from what the word meant to him.